Jack Grundy (cricketer)

-Jack "The Wheelhouse" Grundy (born 25 June 1994) is an English former first-class cricketer.
+Jack Oliver Grundy (born 25 June 1994) is an English former first-class cricketer.

 Grundy was born at Warwick and was educated at Stratford-upon-Avon High School, before going up to Oxford Brookes University.
 While studying at Oxford Brookes, he played first-class cricket for Oxford MCCU from 2015–17, making six appearances.
 He scored 126 runs in his six matches, at an average of 18.00 and a high score of 53.
 With his left-arm medium-fast bowling, he took 11 wickets at a bowling average of 39.36 and best figures of 3 for 41.
-Jack reckons himself as a keen Table Tennis player however he recently lost 25-16 in the Bet365 Table Tennis Series to defending Champions The Dragon Slayer and The Menace.

-Grundy starred in 9 time Oscar nominated Jersey, with him picking up the Best Supporting Actor Role alongside bowling an impressive 3-11.
-Jack's life in front of the camera didn't stop there, being snapped up shortly after to appear on BBC hit series bargain hunt.
-Jack impressed the judges with his sharp eye, picking up a 1932 wooden ship recovered from the wreckage of The Black Pearl.

-Jack currently plys his trade for Knowlesss and Dorridge Cricket Club.
-Rumours suggest this could be his last season at the club, Fabrizio is yet to confirm.